-A lot of managed services providers have a very haphazard approach to growing their revenue – which can become a huge problem and obstacle to scaling the MSP business predictably and profitably.
+Many managed services providers have a haphazard approach to growing their revenue – which can become a huge problem and obstacle to scaling the MSP business predictably and profitably.

-More often than not, MSPs struggle with this because they haven’t yet nailed product market fit – the combination of what product and pricing are the perfect fit for what ideal buyer persona.
+More often than not, managed service providers struggle with this because they haven’t yet nailed product/market fit – the combination of what product and pricing are the perfect fit for your ideal buyer persona.

 We talked about this issue at length during the Inbound Revenue Acceleration Webinar for Managed Services & IT Consulting.
-This post excerpts a short segment from the webinar recording.
+This post excerpts a short segment from the webinar.